 The processing of personal data always requires a legal basis or your consent.
 The personal data you provide during the initial business contact or for the execution of a business transaction are solely processed by our in-house systems for these purposes in accordance with the applicable data protection regulations.
 The processing of data is based on art.
 6(1) lit. b and art.
 6(1) lit. f General Data Protection Regulation (GDPR), supplemented by any applicable national legal provisions; for Germany, e.g., art.
 88 GDPR in conjunction with section 26(1) Federal Data Protection Act (FDPA).
 Personal data that have been processed are deleted as soon as the purpose of the processing has been achieved and any retention obligations required by law no longer apply.

-Revocation of Your Consent
+Revocation of Your Consent and request for information

 Access to Your Personal Data